Linking Engineering & Effective Simulation To Enhance Performance: Semiconductors

 Be it the product idea stage or the launching of the product, be it a beginner or an expert, simulations ensures a smooth workflow at all times

-To be clear, multiphysics is not the same as multiple physics.
-Traditionally, simulators have each focussed on a single physics domain whether it be thermal, reliability, voltage drop, or whatever.
-The complicated and intimate interactions between components on today's high-density designs require a simultaneous, integrated multiphysics view that can securely guide designers across a bewilderingly complex landscape of trade-offs and inter-related design choices.
+To be clear, multi physics is not the same as multiple physics.
+Traditionally, simulators have each focused on a single physics domain whether it be thermal, reliability, voltage drop, or whatever.
+The complicated and intimate interactions between components on today's high-density designs require a simultaneous, integrated multi physics view that can securely guide designers across a bewilderingly complex landscape of trade-offs and inter-related design choices.